-This section is intended to provide you with a general description of the various products available within a brokerage account.
+This section is intended to provide you with a general description of the various products for brokerage accounts.
 Before making any investment, you should evaluate if the product is suitable for your needs and financial situations, and your ability to take on risks.

-As a reminder, while we will take reasonable care in developing and making recommendations to you, securities and investment products involve risk, and you may lose money.
+As a reminder, while we will take appropriate care in developing and making recommendations to you, securities and investment products involve risk, and you may lose money.
 There is no guarantee that you will meet your investment goals or that our recommended investment strategy will perform as anticipated.
-Consult available offering documents for any security we recommend for a discussion of risks associated with the product.
-We can provide these documents to you or help you to find them.
+Consult any available offering documents for any security we recommend for a discussion of risks associated with the product.
+We can provide those documents to you or help you find them.